 Confidentiality in the Contract of Employment

-The starting point for any organisation is to make sure contracts of employment contain clauses dealing with both confidential information (highlighting the types of information it regards as confidential), and also providing for the return of all company property on termination.
-By having an express clause it widens the scope of information which the business regards as being confidential and which otherwise wouldn’t meet the test of confidentiality under current case law.
+The starting point for any organisation is to make sure contracts of employment contain clauses dealing with both confidential information (highlighting the types of information it regards as confidential), and providing for the return of all company property on termination.
+By having an express clause it widens the scope of information which the business regards as being confidential and which otherwise would not meet the test of confidentiality under current case law.

 Investigating breaches of Confidentiality

 The difficulty in trying to enforce confidentiality obligations post termination is that it tends be restricted to what can be properly regarded as “trade secrets” of the business, something which Courts will construe narrowly.

 If an organisation suspects a breach of confidentiality by a former employee then it needs to act quickly.
 The starting point is to undertake a thorough search of computer systems and any other devices (e.g. tablets, smartphones) which are likely to provide evidence of a breach.
 Not surprisingly perhaps, most employees who conspire to steal confidential information will plan ahead, deleting emails and text messages, using memory sticks, or setting up miscellaneous cloud based email accounts.